Common Cataract Questions

 - Small fragments of lens which can become lodged in the vitreous or back cavity of the eye

 - Potential for loss of sight

-Because contact lenses can slightly change the shape of your eye, they should be removed and not worn for a number of days prior to any vision surgery.
-Soft contact lenses should be out for a minimum of 7 days, and gas permeable (hard) contact lenses for 3 weeks before the evaluation and procedure .
+Because contact lenses can slightly change the shape of your eye, they should be removed and not worn for some days before any vision surgery.
+Soft contact lenses should be out for a minimum of 7 days, and gas permeable (hard) contact lenses for three weeks before the evaluation and procedure .

 You will be given a time for your arrival at either Eye Care of Delaware (same day evaluation and surgery) or the Cataract and Laser Center (surgery only).
 Plan to spend about 2 to 4 hours at our facility for preparation, surgery, and post-operative care.